configcat/node-sdk/README.md

 ```

 ## Configuration
-Client supports three different caching policies to acquire the configuration from ConfigCat.
-When the client downloads the latest configuration, puts it into the internal cache and serves any configuration acquisition from cache.
-With these caching policies you can manage your configurations' lifetimes easily.
+The ConfigCat SDK supports three different caching policies to acquire the configuration values from ConfigCat.
+When the client downloads the latest configuration value, puts it into the internal cache and then serves all requests the from cache.
+With the following caching policies you can customize the caching to suit your needs.

 ### Auto polling (default)
 Client downloads the latest configuration and puts into a cache repeatedly.
 Use ```pollingIntervalSeconds``` parameter to manage polling interval.